Phase effects from strong gravitational lensing of gravitational waves: Lensed Binary Inspiral

 If higher modes contribute significantly to the radiation, a common $\Delta \psi$ shift will still mimic the type II lensing phase shift if the dominant modes present have the same $f_{\ell m}$.
 From Eq.~(\ref{flm}) we can see that if the dominant modes are such that $m=\ell$, then there will be a degeneracy between a shift in $\psi$ and lensing.
 Thus, a shift in $\psi$ can be expected to provide a better approximation than a shift in $\varphi_c$ to the the type II lensing phase shift in the case where $\ell > 2$ modes with $m=\ell$ are significantly present.

 In the case of a face-on binary, $\psi$ and $\varphi_c$ are degenerate, i.e., a rotation along the line of sight is equivalent to a rotation in the orbital plane.
 Equivalently, since the emission is a pure circular polarization state, it acquires a pure phase under rotation like the lensing effect.
-Thus, in the face-on case, a rotation by $\Delta \psi = \mp\pi/4$ will exactly reproduce the lensing phase shift (where the sign depends on $\iota=0$ or $\pi$ respectively).
-Note that in the previous work in \cite{Dai:2017huk}, the authors stated that a phase shift of $\Delta \psi=\pm\pi/4$ was degenerate with the type-II lensed image for any inclination, but here we see that this is only exact for face-on binaries.
+Thus, in the face-on case, a rotation by $\Delta \psi = \mp\pi/4$ will exactly reproduce the lensing phase shift (where the sign depends on $\iota=0$ or $\pi$ respectively). \footnote{It is to be noted that in previous work \cite{Dai:2017huk} the degeneracy of the rotated 22 mode with a type II image was phrased in terms of an ``azimuthal angle" $\psi$ that corresponds to our coalescence phase $\varphi_c$ - L. Dai private communication.}

 Finally, we also could allow $\varphi_c$ and $\psi$ to vary simultaneously.
 A degeneracy with the type II image will occur if $\Delta\varphi_c$ and $\Delta\psi$ are such that $\Delta \chi_{\ell m}=-\pi/2 + m\,\Delta\varphi_c$.